Hyland Cinema: Dormancy and revival as The Hyland (1994–present)

-Recovery after COVID-19 pandemic (2020-2023)
+Recovery after COVID-19 pandemic

 Due to the COVID-19 pandemic, the Hyland faced significant financial challenges that threatened its continued operation.
 The cinema had to shut down at the start of the pandemic in mid-March 2020, and wasn't able to re-open until July 1, 2020, after pivoting to a drive-in theatre.
 A projector screen was constructed in the gravel parking lot behind the cinema with help from co-owner Moira Adlan's brother.
 The lot could accommodate 40 cars, with concessions and merchandise being sold to patrons by staff walking throughout the lot.

 The drive-in opened with two sold-out Canada Day screenings of Canadian Bacon (1995) on July 1, 2020 and featured more films in the following weeks such as a 45th anniversary screening of Jaws (1975).
 By July 24, 2020, the indoor theatre was re-opened with only 50 of its 414 seats available for patrons wearing face masks and practicing social distancing.
 The company took out several loans to cover bills, salaries and distribution rights.

 In July 2023, Moira Adlan stated the cinema was receiving about 50% of its former attendance pre-pandemic.
 The theatre was described as operating "month-by-month," with its long-term survival dependent on maintaining community patronage.
 A "Save the Hyland" fundraising campaign was initiated to engage public support and secure the cinema's future as the city's last remaining independent movie theatre.

-Resurgence and 70mm projector addition (2023-present)

 A strong programming calendar of new and classic movies kept the Hyland afloat, along with an outpouring of community support, and the business is returning to pre-pandemic levels.

+Addition of 70mm projector